 Here is a quick background removal photo retouching tip.
 Imagine you the photo retoucher have received 200 images sent to you by your client.
 And they are expecting them back, like yesterday.
 Here is a Photoshop masking tip.
 A quick background removal using the magic wand tool.
 As retouchers we are always looking for shortcuts to help with photo editing.
 Because as we all know: time is money.

-One of the most time consuming retouching jobs in my opinion is using the pen tool to mask out a catalogue photo to place on a white/neutral background, quite often called background removal or image clipping.
-If your photos have been photographed in a studio, by a professional photographer, using a light colour background and are of a decent size – not a thumbnail, here is my Quick Background Removal photo retouching tip.
+One of the most time consuming retouching jobs is using the pen tool to mask out a catalogue photo to place on a white/neutral background.
+Quite often called background removal or image clipping.
+If your photos have been photographed in a studio.
+By a professional photographer.
+Using a light colour background and are of a decent size – not a thumbnail.
+Here is my quick background removal photo retouching tip.

-Open the retouch in Photoshop, duplicate the layer, so you have a before and after comparison to use as a reference, and sandwiched between the two layers, add a layer and fill it with the desired background mask colour, usually white.
+Open the retouch in Photoshop, duplicate the layer.
+So you have a before and after comparison to use as a reference.
+Sandwiched between the two layers.
+Add a layer and fill it with the desired background mask colour, usually white.